-Other important findings from community consultations are presented and empha
+Other important findings from community consultations are presented and emphasized in more detail:

-- I. In the 1960s and 70s, the ahupua'a of Nāwiliwili, Niumalu, and Ha'ikū, consisted of small rural towns with taro cultivated relatively close to the ocean.
+- In the 1960s and 70s, the ahupua'a of Nāwiliwili, Niumalu, and Ha'ikū, consisted of small rural towns with taro cultivated relatively close to the ocean.
 Mr. Chun describes Nāwiliwili Valley as having had many taro fields which later turned into cattle pastures and grassland.
 Today, he tells of only one family in Nāwiliwili and a few in the back of Niumalu who continue the practice.
-Mr. Pereira speaks of growing up in Niumalu with no electricity and using kerossene for cooking. - 2.
+Mr. Pereira speaks of growing up in Niumalu with no electricity and using kerosene for cooking. - 2.
 The Project area is agricultural land formally owned by Grove Farm where pineapple, cattle, and later sugar cane, were farmed.
 Plantations provided a livelihood for many residents of Kaua'i like Mr. Pereira and Kupuna Makanani.
 Mr. Pereira worked in the sugar and pineapple plantations during the summertime as a young boy, which paid for his schooling.
-Mr. Chun and Mr. Pereira recall the predominance of the sugar industry which included the establishment of a sugar mill in Näwiliwili.
-A railway system brought cane from the fields to the mill which later became replaced by trucks.

-3. The Project area includes the former Old Puhi Camp, a plantation camp for the workers of Grove Farm Plantation and their families.
-Since Puhi Camp was a significant part of the Project area's history, Puhi Camp is described in more detail:
+Mr. Chun and Mr. Pereira recall the predominance of the sugar industry which included the establishment of a sugar mill in Nāwiliwili.
+A railway system brought cane from the fields to the mill which later became replaced by trucks. - 3.
+The Project area includes the former Old Puhi Camp, a plantation camp for the workers of Grove Farm Plantation and their families.
+Since Puhi Camp was a significant part of the Project area's history, Puhi Camp is described in more detail: - Participants remember Puhi as a self-sufficient plantation camp with its own stores, doctors, and medical facilities.

-A Participants represented Puhi as a self-sufficient plantation camp with its own - over Farm Plantation and their families.
-Since Pun Camp was a significant part of joicet area's history, Pulh Camp is described in more detail:

-Participants remember Puhi as a self-sufficient plantation camp with its own stores, doctors, and medical facilities.
 Families shopped for groceries in plantation stores, and bought items using credit, to be paid for on payday.
 Plantation workers lived at Puhi for cheap rent, received kerosene for cooking, and hot water for bathing.
-Land was also given to anyone who wished to grow vegetables and crops were shared with each other.

-While various accounts portray plantation life as harsh and unfulfilling, Mr. Takahashi relates that the Wilcox family treated their workers very well and life was enjoyable at Puhi.
+Land was also given to anyone who wished to grow vegetables and crops were shared with each other. - While various accounts portray plantation life as harsh and unfulfilling, Mr. Takahashi relates that the Wilcox family treated their workers very well and life was enjoyable at Puhi.
 Workers were provided the opportunity to own their own homes.
 Those raised on the camp fondly reminisce of a simple life and special place-a close-knit community where everybody recognized and took care of each other despite their differences.
-"For me, growing up in Puhi was great!", says Kupuna Makanani.

-The culture of Puhi Camp was diverse.
-According to Kupuna Makanani.
-The culture of Puhi Camp was diverse.
-According to Kupuna Makanani the homes in Puhi were arranged by race though "everybody lived as one people."
-Participants recalled other cultural activities at Puhi Camp such as the 'Social Box' which was a dance held by the Filipinos once a month.
-Mr. Pereira also - Box' which was a dance held by the Filipinos once a month.
+"For me, growing up in Puhi was great!", says Kupuna Makanani. - The culture of Puhi Camp was diverse.
+According to Kupuna Makanani, the homes in Puhi were arranged by race though "everybody lived as one people."
+Participants raised in the camp, appreciate their multi-cultural upbringing through the sharing of cultural practices, folk dances, foodways, and folklife. - Participants recalled other cultural activities at Puhi Camp such as the 'Social Box' which was a dance held by the Filipinos once a month.
 Mr. Pereira also describes an annual Filipino carnival called the "Holy Ghost" that occurred every

-Impact Assessment for the Kaua'i Community College Redesignation of Urban District Projectili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e District, Kaua'i Island.
+Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Näwiliwili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e District, Kaua'i Island.
+TMK: [4]-3-4-007-001, [4]-3-4-007-002, [4]-3-4-007-003, and [4]-3-4-007-006

-- December.
+December.
 On Tuesdays, fresh bread and malasadas (Portuguese pastry) were baked and children collected firewood to keep the fire alive for baking.